Nissan Lucino: Nissan 200SX

-For the United States and Canada, Nissan renamed the Lucino as the 200SX, recycling the nameplate to designate the two-door coupé version of the Nissan Sunny/Sentra (B14).
+For the United States and Canada, Nissan renamed the Lucino as the 200SX, recycling the nameplate to designate the two-door coupé version of the Sentra (B14).
 The 200SX, introduced in 1995 for the 1995 model year, replaced Nissan's previous compact two-door models, the Sentra (B13) and NX.
 With the exception of this Lucino-derived model, every other Nissan with a name ending in "SX" refers to a car based on the Nissan S platform.

 The North American 200SX came in base, SE, and sportier SE-R models.
 Base and SE editions shared the Sentra's twin-cam, 1.6-liter GA16DE inline-four engine.
 The SE-R inherited the 140 hp 2.0-liter SR20DE engine used in the previous two-door Sentra SE-R. The 200SX was never offered with the 1.6-liter SR16VE engine that was only used by the Lucino in Japan.
 All three models came with a five-speed manual transmission or four-speed automatic, and were equipped with dual airbags.
 Anti-lock brakes were optional in the SE and SE-R. A viscous limited-slip differential (VLSD) was available for the SE-R models from model years 1995 to 1997.

 North American cars received model year updates for 1996, 1997 and 1998: